 - The research design for the outcome evaluation (e.g., pre-/post-test, mixed methods, comparison groups). - A set of evaluation questions.
 These are the questions that the evaluation answered.
-These shall include the goals and objectives from the original proposal and may also include more outcome-oriented questions.
+These shall include the goals and objectives from the original proposal and may also include more outcome-oriented questions. - For project components that involve participants: - The number of participants who received each type of intervention/service. - The criteria for determining participant success in the project. - The number of activities accomplished.

-&lt;sup>6 See page 82 of the RFP for the Project Work Plan template.
+&lt;sup>6 See page 71 of the RFP for the Project Work Plan template.

-- For project components that involve participants: - The number of participants who received each type of intervention/service. - The criteria for determining participant success in the project. - The number of activities accomplished. - The criteria for determining activity completion and/or success in the project. - Outcome variables and how they were defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data was collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data was analyzed.
-Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chi-square) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.). - The strategy for determining whether outcomes were due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable. - If multiple types of interventions were employed, include a description of how the separate effects on outcome variables of each type of the intervention were determined, if possible.
+- The criteria for determining activity completion and/or success in the project. - All Identifies and thoroughly defined outcome variables, and has identified their outcomes, definitions, data collection source(s) and frequency.
+Additional narrative is provided to detail what occurred, if an evaluation matrix is used. - How quantitative and qualitative outcome data was analyzed.
+Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chi-square) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.). - The strategy for determining whether outcomes were due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable.